atinuke03/LITA_Class_Documentation/README.md

 -To manage cases in excel, three functions are used and they include
   1. LOWER: is used to manage lower cases
   2. UPPER: is used to manage upper cases
-  3. PROPER: is used to manage the initial to be capital and the other cases small  letters
+  3. PROPER: is used to manage the initial to be capital and the other cases to be small letters
   4. TRIM: is used to eliminate excesses or unnecessary space in between text and words.

 -Lookup Functions in excel helps to find specific data within a range or table.
 The functions in lookup include;